 Pawlewski Krogh is a former member of the Opera Iowa troupes which toured Japan, and has also performed with the Des Moines Metro Opera and the Lincoln Opera in Chicago.
 She is currently Director of Opera Theatre and a member of the vocal music faculty at Nebraska Wesleyan University.

-Janene Sheldon teaches applied voice at Nebraska Wesleyan University.
-She is also a faculty member at Concordia University where she teaches applied voice, diction, sight-singing/ear training, and theory and voice.
-She has appeared on stage with the Young Americans as a dancer/vocalist in Jesus Christ Superstar, and has performed the roles of Eliza Doolittle in My Fair Lady, Maggie in A Chorus Line, Carrie in Carousel, Minnie Fay in Hello Dolly, Barbarina in Le Nozze di Figaro, Nella in Gianni Schicchi, Mrs. Gobineau in The Medium, Miss Pinkerton in The Old Made and the Thief, and numerous others.
-She was Music and Worship Director For St. Mark’s United Methodist Church and Grace United Methodist Church and has done music direction and accompanying for the Lincoln Community Playhouse, Lincoln’s Pinewood Bowl, and the Lincoln Boys Choir.
-Dr. Sheldon is a paid singer at St. Paul United Methodist Church in Lincoln.
+Dr. Janene Sheldon teaches Applied Voice, Women’s Choir, and Singer’s Diction at Nebraska Wesleyan University.
+Sheldon has appeared on stage with the Young Americans as a dancer/vocalist in Jesus Christ Superstar, and has performed the roles of Eliza Doolittle in My Fair Lady, Maggie in A Chorus Line, Carrie in Carousel, Minnie Fay in Hello Dolly, Barbarina in Le Nozze di Figaro, Nella in Gianni Schicchi, Mrs. Gobineau in The Medium, Miss Pinkerton in The Old Maid and the Thief, and numerous others.
+She was music and worship director for St. Mark’s United Methodist Church and Grace United Methodist Church and has done music direction and accompanying for the Lincoln Community Playhouse, Lincoln’s Pinewood Bowl and the Lincoln Boys Choir.
+Sheldon is a paid singer at St. Paul United Methodist Church in Lincoln.

 Robert Rickover graduated from the School of Alexander Studies in London, where he later served on the faculty.
 He studied over 15 years with master Alexander teacher Marjorie Barstow and frequently assisted her with group teaching.
 He holds degrees in physics and economics from Yale University and the Massachusetts Institute of Technology.
 Rickover is the author of Fitness Without Stress—A Guide to Alexander Technique and is on the faculty of the Annual Barstow/Alexander Technique Institute.
 He is the creator of The Complete Guide to the Alexander Technique website at alexandertechnique.com.